BVR198/Machine_Learning_Specialization/README.md

 so, What I mean is that the model/computer/ machine
    1. first looks the labeled data for best possible relationship between the independant variables and depandzant variable
    2. Predicting continues values based on its finding.

+Let us consider the simple problem of house price prediction to understand the linear regression easy.
+Imagine we are trying to predict the house prices based on the several factors like:
+   -- Size of House
+   -- Number of Bedrooms
+   -- Distancer to the city center
+   -- Age of House

 ## `Gradient Discent Algorithm`
 - It is an optimization algorithm used in not only Machine learning but also in the Deep learning to `minimize the error ( cost function or loss function )` associated with the  model tha we are trained. it is a technique used for finding the best model's parameters Wieghts and Biases in order to reduce ( minimize ) the cost function or loss function.
 -  ### How does this Work, I mean What is the actual work behind the Gradient Discent Algorithm ?